Ajay Rai: Bharatiya Janata Party (BJP)

 Rai began his political career as a member of the BJP's youth wing.
 According to The Indian Express, he was known as a local bahubali (strongman) and is a history-sheeter.

 He became an associate of Brijesh Singh, after his elder brother Awadhesh Rai was shot dead in Lahurabir area, allegedly by Mukhtar Ansari and his men in 1994.
 Earlier, he had been associated with Brijesh Singh and Tribhuvan Singh since 1989.

-In 1991, his name had figured in an attack on the Anil Singh, the deputy mayor of Varanasi.
+In 1991, his name had figured in an attack on Anil Singh, the deputy mayor of Varanasi.
 In his FIR, Anil Singh stated that Ajay Rai and others had fired at his jeep in the Cantonment area on 20 August 1991.
 Rai was later cleared of all charges in the case.

 In 1996, Rai contested the Vidhan Sabha elections from the Kolasla seat on a BJP ticket.
 He defeated the nine-time CPI MLA Udal by a narrow margin of 484 votes.
 He went on to retain the seat in the 2002 and 2007 elections, defeating Awadhesh Singh of Bahujan Samaj Party (BSP) by much larger margins.
 He relied on the Bhumihar and Brahmin vote banks in the Kolasla constituency.

 Samajwadi Party (SP)

 In 2007, Rai denied the rumours that he was planning to join the Samajwadi Party (SP), stating that the SP was responsible for "all the ills plaguing the State".
 However, in 2009, he resigned as an MLA, after BJP refused to give him a ticket for contesting the Lok Sabha elections from Varanasi.
 He then joined SP, and contested the elections against BJP's Murli Manohar Joshi.
-He lost the elections, getting the third highest number of votes after Joshi and Mukhtaar Ansari.
+He lost the elections, getting the third highest number of votes after Joshi and Mukhtar Ansari.
 His supporters allegedly campaigned for Joshi to ensure the defeat of his arch-rival Mukhtar Ansari in a communally-polarized environment.